University of St Andrews’ Martin Ryan PhD talks about zoonotic diseases such as Foot-and-Mouth Disease and importance of vaccinations

 Historically, viruses were attenuated by serial rounds of growth in mice or tissue-cultured cells.
 During this process mutations accumulated in the genome (by chance) such that some of the individual viruses became attenuated in the natural host.
 A major problem with attenuated vaccines is, however, that when the attenuated vaccine virus strain is grown in bulk during the vaccine production process, there can be a spontaneous mutation of the virus genome back to a virulent form (‘back mutation’ or ‘reversion’).
 For example, the attenuated poliovirus vaccine strains in use today were developed in the 1950s – long before the genome sequences were known, or what the attenuating mutations were present.

 There has been a complete transformation in the techniques available in molecular biology during the past two decades: it is now possible to design and synthetically create such virus genomes at will.
 New techniques are available to attenuate viruses by genome modifications such that they are genetically ‘stable’: no reversion to virulence.
 The challenge facing molecular virologists is that unlike poliovirus (with a single, human, host), FMDV is able to infect a wide range of species.
-‘Designing’ or engineering the right level of attenuation suitable for eliciting protection within multiple species (pigs / cows / sheep etc.) may prove to be problematic.
-The advantages of producing such a genetically stable live, attenuated, FMDV vaccine in comparison to killed vaccines are however, considerable: increased biosecurity during production, cheaper vaccines, superior immune response, potential ‘cross-vaccination’ between domestic animals by transmission of attenuated virus – potentially vaccine transmission into wild-animal reservoirs of disease.
+‘Designing’ or engineering the right level of attenuation suitable for eliciting protection within multiple species (pigs/cows/sheep etc.) may prove to be problematic.
+The advantages of producing such a genetically stable live, attenuated, FMDV vaccine in comparison to killed vaccines are, however, considerable: increased biosecurity during production, cheaper vaccines, superior immune response, potential ‘cross-vaccination’ between domestic animals by transmission of the attenuated virus – potentially vaccine transmission into wild-animal reservoirs of disease.

 Martin Ryan PhD